fboender/jerrybuild/docs/user_guide.md

 them.
 This information is passed on to your build script through the environment.
 The providers may also perform authentication and authorization.

+### Generic

+The generic provider is the default provider.
+It is independent of the remote Git repository used (e.g. Github).
+You can use it to trigger builds from cronjobs and unsupported build systems.

+The following environment variables are currently passed to scripts when using the Github provider:

+    provider=generic

+Additionally, the request HTTP headers are added to the environment, as well as any configuration `env_` settings from the main configuration or job definition.
+Example:

+    HEADER_CONTENT-TYPE=application/x-www-form-urlencoded
+    HEADER_ACCEPT=*/*
+    HEADER_CONNECTION=Keep-Alive
+    HEADER_CONTENT-LENGTH=14
+    HEADER_HOST=localhost:5281
+    HEADER_USER-AGENT=Wget/1.15 (linux-gnu)
+    GIT_SSH=git-wrapper.sh
+    SSH_KEY=/var/lib/jerrybuild/foo/test.rsa

+Since the generic provider cannot make any assumptions about the request, the environment depends on what the client has sent.

 ### Github

 Github is a git repository provider.
 The Github provider in Jerrybuild offers